 There are home warranty companies with no deductibles.
 It should be noted that while the vast majority of home warranty plans have a deductible, some do not and they don’t charge a service call fee.
 These are not specifically included in our survey because they are fewer in number, and less likely to be encountered by consumers.
-Most of the home warranties do have deductibles or low service call fees with an industry average of approximately $75 per.
+Most of the home warranties do have deductibles or service call fees with an industry average of approximately $75 per.

 Some companies, like American Home Shield or TotalProtect Home Warranty, let their customers choose the amount of a deductible, which depends on the amount of premium.
 The higher the premium, the lower the deductible.
 For more detailed information on deductibles in different companies, please see the table below.